 After three nights at Tanu Beach Fales, I switched over to Regina’s Beach Fales and wondered why I didn’t come here in the first place.
 The property is literally on the beach, and the family will take excellent care of you even if their English speaking skills aren’t that great.
 You are just a short walk to an ATM and a gas station which also has a small shop.

 The fales: very simple beach fales are almost all hovering over the beach.
 In one of them, you might even feel the waves if the sea is having a rough day.
-Keep your eyes peeled for sea turtles which love to cruise in front of the fales throughout the day.
+Keep your eyes peeled for sea turtles that love to cruise in front of the fales throughout the day.
 Your fale has electric lights, a mosquito net and a floor mattress.
 Because you are right on the beach, you’ll have the most amazing sleep.
 You’ll actually wake up plenty of times at night because you’re not used to ocean waves crashing so close to you – but that’s a good thing.
-I also woke up one night as the full moon was rising right before my eyes – espectacular.
+I also woke up one night as the full moon was rising right before my eyes – spectacular.
 You can charge up your gear in the communal fale, where free drinking water and fresh fruit are always available.
 Toilets and (cold) showers are shared among guests, and this is really the weak spot of the place as they should renovate these facilities.

 The food: excellent, plentiful and traditional food is served buffet style in the communal fale.
 On Sundays, you’ll even be treated to the traditional Samoan Sunday feast (To’onai).
 Dinners are the type of meals you’ve imagined to have in Samoa, prepared with a whole lot of love.
 On the menu?
 Breadfruit, taro, Samoan chicken, grilled tuna and more surprises.